LaoLeon/Hello/README.md

 the book "c++ concurrency in action " focus on the first scenario.<br>
 it seems that the utilization of multi-core hardware is another thing.<br>
 but, over all , speak of the speed up of program.
-Hardware multithread is the one we discussed.<br>
+Hardware multithread is the one we discussed.<br><br>

+in the past,programmers saw their program got faster without any effort on their part.<br>
+Now,it's defferent. <br>
 <br>